EdLernity/.github/profile/Readme.md

 - **Personalized Learning Paths:** Recognizing that each learner is unique, EdLernity offers personalized learning paths.
 Our platform adapts to individual preferences, ensuring that every student receives a tailored educational experience.

--**Community and Collaboration:** EdLernity fosters a sense of community and collaboration among learners.
+- **Community and Collaboration:** EdLernity fosters a sense of community and collaboration among learners.
 Through forums, group projects, and networking opportunities, students can connect with peers, mentors, and industry professionals.

 ## Feedback and Contact